expipiplus1/teensy-template/readme.md

 The resulting binary is created at `build/run.hex`.

+`runhaskell build .clang_complete` will generate a file `.clang_complete` which contains all the compiler options used to compile the C++ source.
+This is useful for code completion and all that.

 ## Contributing

 Please feel free to raise an issue if you can't get this to work or open a pull request if you have an improvement :)